qchenevier/MBA_memoire/doc/impulsion_macro.md

 Globalization reshapes the nature of supply and demand.
 Consumers enjoy a new world of choice [@Gimpel2012].

-Increased Value from Information: the digital business context brings new opportunities to create value from information.
-Many firms are able to fine-tune their actions and personalize their offerings based on information about customer preferences.
-Democratization of content as well as the subsequent sharing, remixing, redistribution, and resyndication of content have caused dramatic power shifts in market channels and dis-intermediations that disrupt traditional sources of economic profits while creating fundamentally new sources of value [@Bharadwaj2013].

 The nature of productivity growth has changed in the past decade.
 Economic statistics do not reflect the full benefits of those innovations in the lives of consumers.
 Statistics are not capturing an important and innovative part of the economy because the productivity advance flows to unmeasured consumer surplus.
 E.g.: it is difficult for data to capture quality improvements and innovation in digital content and new capabilities in subsequent generations of advanced software.

-#### Leverage communities of consumer-producers
+#### Production improved by leveraging communities of consumer-producers (Operational efficiency disruption)

+[TODO: move this quote elsewhere] Innovation presents great challenges to executives in the communications, information, media, and entertainment (CIME) industries.
+(CIME) industries face dramatic changes in revenue streams and shifts in industry dynamics.
+Power players accustomed to monopoly profits face unprecedented competition.
+Traditional business models face threats.
+Communications firms face substitution from over-the-top services [@Gimpel2012].

 Enabling new business or operating models, such as peer-to-peer product innovation (crowd-source features rather than investing heavily in R&D) or customer service (crowd-source customer service, so that users support each other to resolve problems), disintermediate existing customer-supplier relations [@Hirt2014].

 Digitization allows companies to split jobs into smaller and more specialized tasks.
 Producers are better able to create specialized offerings for small markets: e.g.: investment advisory business has become disaggregated.
 Large retail banks similarly face a growing array of small, tech-enabled challengers [@Manyika2015].

-#### Densification of networks: more connections, longer connections

-Innovation presents great challenges to executives in the communications, information, media, and entertainment (CIME) industries.
-(CIME) industries face dramatic changes in revenue streams and shifts in industry dynamics.
-Power players accustomed to monopoly profits face unprecedented competition.
-Traditional business models face threats.
-Communications firms face substitution from over-the-top services [@Gimpel2012].
+#### Distribution improved by platformization (Operational efficiency disruption)

 6. Converging global supply and demand
-Digitization transforms global flows by vastly reducing marginal production and distribution costs in 3 ways: creation of purely digital goods (digitization is transforming even physical flows of people into virtual flows), enhancing the value of physical flows by the use of "digital wrappers" that pack information around (online reviews or customer ratings, digital tags and sensors connected by wireless communications), creation of on-line platforms that bring efficiency and speed to production and cross-border exchanges [@Hirt2014].
+Digitization transforms global flows by vastly reducing marginal production and distribution costs in 3 ways:
+- creation of purely digital goods (digitization is transforming even physical flows of people into virtual flows)
+- enhancing the value of physical flows by the use of "digital wrappers" that pack information around (online reviews or customer ratings, digital tags and sensors connected by wireless communications)
+- creation of on-line platforms that bring efficiency and speed to production and cross-border exchanges [@Hirt2014].

 In B2B markets, corporate purchasers are raising pressure on their suppliers to offer services that are standardized across borders, integrate with other offerings, and can be plugged into the purchasing companies' global business processes easily [@Hirt2014].

 Platformization is the emergence of Digital platforms that bring together suppliers, customers, and third parties.
 They are replacing traditional middlemen and can often serve to level the playing field by granting small players and new entrants access to formerly closed markets [@Gimpel2012].
 While physical processes have high marginal costs, low-marginal-cost economics and platform architecture has allowed the most successful high-tech firms to achieve a scale that was once impossible.
 The power of platform economics is reflected in the gross margins, which can run as high as 80 percent [@Manyika2015].

+#### Production improved by outsourcing & virtualization (Operational efficiency disruption)

 Business virtualization: firms can reduce costs, increase agility, and boost quality by partnering with outside firms [@Gimpel2012].